SANKET11SHETTY/Miami-Thai-Spa/README.md

-Hi, I have developed a dynamic Thai Spa Homepage with Bootstrap and jQuery.
-It includes Dark Mode and Auto Type features.
+Hi, I have developed a dynamic Thai Spa Homepage with Bootstrap, CSS and jQuery.
+It includes Dark Mode and various animation effects.

 Here is the preview of my Homepage: